Cecil Fitzroy: Hawke's Bay

 He married Susannah Beetham, the daughter of the portrait painter William Beetham, on 21 February 1878 at St James Church in Lower Hutt; his wife had grown up in Lower Hutt.
 He thus became brother-in-law with George Beetham, who represented the electorate at the same time that he represented Selwyn.
 He moved to Hastings in Hawke's Bay, where he was involved in local politics before becoming mayor from 1894 to 1899.
 During his mayoralty, a system of surface drainage was undertaken.
 He was only opposed once for the mayoralty.
 He was also on the Hawkes Bay Education Board and the local A & P Association.
 He was secretary of the Hawkes Bay Club and served for 20 years on the Hawkes Bay Acclimatisation society.
 He had a seat on the Hospital Board.

 In the and s, he contested the electorate and came second after the incumbent, James Carroll.
-He later moved to Havelock North, where he died.
+He later moved to Havelock North, where he died on 13 November 1917.
 He was survived by his wife.
 She died in 1940 and is buried at Havelock North Cemetery.